davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/logging.md

-Alternatively, you can configure and control {pivotal-gemfire-name}
-logging in Spring Boot `application.properties`:
+Alternatively, you can configure and control VMware GemFire logging in Spring Boot `application.properties`: